Travel Tips - The Rules of the Road

-- Vandalism or graffiti to seats and other portions of the bus is prohibited, and could be subject to a fine and/or prosecution.
+- Vandalism or graffiti to seats and other portions of the bus is prohibited, and will be subject to a fine and/or prosecution and restitution.

 - Stay clear of the doorways and stairwell and never put arms, hands, or head outside windows.
 Please keep your feet off the seats and out of the aisle.
 Do not take more than one seat.